-There are various types of abbreviations in CEC documents-scientific units, acronyms, initialisms-but what unifies them all is that they should be used sparingly in the body text and well prepared for the reader by being explained in a list of abbreviations and acronyms in the front matter of the report if there are many, requiring a global presentation (see "List of Abbreviations and Acronyms," above).
-If acronyms are few enough that the reader can most likely keep them in mind, they can be identified upon first occurrence in the running text and then used thereafter (see below under "Acronyms," or in the English Style Guide).
+There are various types of abbreviations in CEC documents-scientific units, acronyms, initialisms-but what unifies them all is that they should be used sparingly in the body text and well prepared for the reader by being explained in a list of abbreviations and acronyms in the front matter of the report.
 Abbreviations are more appropriate in tables/figures, notes, and sources (this is especially true for scientific units).

 Abbreviations for scientific units should follow SI (Système International d'Unités) conventions.
 If English measures must be used, they should be followed by their metric equivalent in parentheses.